Your support helps keep this blog running! Secure payments via Paypal and Stripe.

-Recently, I am working on a project that requests to use HTTPS in order to communicate with Amazon S3 (cloud storage).
-I did the research on how to install SSL on my localhost and here is my solution.
+I’m currently working on a project that requires the use of HTTPS for communication with Amazon S3 (cloud storage).
+I researched how to install an SSL certificate on my localhost, and this is the solution I came up with.

 Install WampServer

-In this tutorial, we will install SSL on WampServer.
-It should work on other PHP servers as well such as Xampp, MAMP, and AppServ.
-I personally use WampServer.
+In this tutorial, we will be installing SSL on WampServer.
+This method should also work on other popular PHP development environments like Xampp, MAMP, and AppServ.
+I personally use WampServer for this guide.

 Install OpenSSL

-Next, we will install OpenSSL.
-Download and install OpenSSL on your computer.
-I use Win64 so I download the Win64 OpenSSL full version.
-I install the OpenSSL in “E:\OpenSSL-Win64“.
-You install it anywhere on your computer.
+Next, we need to install OpenSSL.
+Download and install the appropriate version of OpenSSL for your computer.
+Since I use Win64, I downloaded the Win64 OpenSSL full version.
+I installed it to E:\OpenSSL-Win64, but you can install it anywhere on your machine.

-Create our private key by the command line.
+Create our private key on the command line.
 This step will ask you for a passphrase.
 You can make up any passphrase you want.

 Now, run the command line below to generate your private key.

-We will move the private key and certificate files that we just create into the Apache folder.
+We will move the private key and certificate files that we just created into the Apache folder.

 LoadModule ssl_module modules/mod_ssl.so